loevborg/bokchoy/README.md

 bokchoy
 ---------

-A simple cookbook web application based on Markdown. *bokchoy* is written in JavaScript.
+A simple cookbook web application based on Markdown. *bokchoy* is written in JavaScript and uses Angular.js.

 Requires: node.js

-To create a sample sqlite3 database `data/recipes.db`, run

-    ./tools/sample-db.sh

-from the project's root directory.
+## setup

+Make sure you have grunt-cli installed globally, like so:

+    sudo npm install -g grunt

+and make sure that `npm`'s bin directory is in your path

+    which grunt

+Then get the node modules:

+    npm install

+To start the web server:

+    grunt
+    open -a 'google chrome' http://localhost:9000